MJ665/assignments0To1harkirat/learnedFromDiscussion/publicQueryTeaching.md

 graph database neo4j recomendation engine fraud detection

-fauna db multimodel database  when we dont care about data modelling schema and many more with giving input with graph ql we can it automatically creates collection to store the data and an index to use the data it is automatically checking what it have to apply which database paradime it has to apply like graph relational collection document etc it is acid complaint
+fauna db multimodel database  when we dont care about data modelling schema and many more with giving input with graph ql we can it automatically creates collection to store the data and an index to use the data it is automatically checking what it have to apply which database paradime it has to apply like graph relational collection document etc it is acid complaint  ex twitter engineer

 time series database